The God/Man Relationship Part 2: Perspective- Can I Have A Say About My Destiny?

 Jesus, Both God and Man

 There are two methodologies seen most often within Christian communities, Calvinism and Arminianism.
 Both are viewing platforms used by Bible scholars to view and interpret God’s Word.
-They are two apposing paradigms that have caused a great deal of conflict within the Church.
+They are two opposing paradigms that have caused a great deal of conflict within the Church.
 When boiled down to their simplest form, they are really just two different perspectives of the God/Man relationship.
 Calvinism attempts to understand God’s sovereignty or God's perspective.
 Arminians attempt to understand Man’s responsibility or man's perspective.
 In light of these two sides, I find it interesting that Jesus was both God and Man.
 John 1 teaches us that Jesus is also the Word of God incarnate, so it follows that within the Word of God, both perspectives are being seen at any given moment.
 In Jesus, we see both God and Man's perspectives in their proper order and balance.

 You can’t ignore Christ’s humanity anymore then you can remove His divinity.
 I believe this is the error that both Calvinists and Arminians make.
 They focus on one side at the expense of the other.
 Jesus was 100 % God and 100% Man.
 In his humanity, we see him need rest and get angry over sin.
 We see him show affection to those around him.
 He was compassionate to those who suffered and cried when Lazarus died.
 We know that he felt the pain of betrayal in the Garden of Gethsemane.
 He was wrongly accused and beaten by both the Jewish leadership and the Romans.
 He suffered and died just as all humans do when crucified.
 Every emotion you and I feel he felt while he was here in Human form.
 Yet, because He is God, He never sinned.
 In his divinity, He created the World in 6 days, was born of a virgin, turned water into wine, healed the sick, raised the dead, and returned from the grave Himself after 3 days in the tomb.
-In his humanity he submitted to God at the cost of his life.
+In his humanity, he submitted to God at the cost of his life.
 In his divinity, He conquered sin and death by rising from the dead, His sacrifice redeemed us from Hell and reconciled us to God.

 "Not My Will.”

 Jesus is our role model.
-He express his will to God because He understood that God cares about our thoughts and our feelings.
+He expresses his will to God because He understood that God cares about our thoughts and our feelings.
 However, He also understood that his will was secondary to God’s purpose.
 In this, he is our great teacher, he shows us what to do with our mind, will, and emotions; we yield ourselves to God’s purposes.
 Jesus took his will, which as a man, would have been of great value to him and gave it to God.
 I believe God’s Word would tell us, as Christians, that our perspective matters, however, God’s point of view matters more.

 By submitting our perspective to God, we empower our will to serve Him.
 Obedience is allowing Him to work in us to redirect our mind, will, and emotions.
 It is the fruit of an intimate relationship with God.
 Again, we do not dismiss or set our perspective aside, we offer it up.
 We present it willingly as an offering of love.
 A living sacrifice, a pleasing aroma unto God.
-He in turn empowers us to do his will for his good pleasure.
+He, in turn, empowers us to do his will for his good pleasure.

 The Renewing of the Mind.